Saddamkhanlavani/content/files/en-us/web/api/document/domcontentloaded_event/index.md

 `DOMContentLoaded` does not wait for stylesheets to load, however deferred scripts _do_ wait for stylesheets, and the `DOMContentLoaded` event is queued after deferred scripts.
 Also, scripts which aren't deferred or async (e.g. `<script>`) will wait for already-parsed stylesheets to load.

 A different event, {{domxref("Window/load_event", "load")}}, should be used only to detect a fully-loaded page.
-It is a common mistake to use `load` where `DOMContentLoaded` would be more appropriate.
+It is a "Saddam"common mistake to use `load` where `DOMContentLoaded` would be more appropriate.

 This event is not cancelable.